rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 ---

-### Task 2: Prioritize Against Business Priorities
+### Task 2: Prioritize Against Business

 Review the problem statements Copilot surfaced in Task 1.
 Then, run them back through Copilot to align with organizational priorities.

-Run the following sample prompt in the same **Copilot Chat window from task 1**.
+Run the following sample prompt in the **same Copilot Chat window from task 1**.

 **Sample Prompt:**